Feyerabend/bb/workbook/code/ch02/vm1/README.md

 ## VM1 Overview

-### Explanation of the C Program with a Simple Stack-Based Virtual Machine:
+### Explanation of the C Program with a Simple Stack-Based Virtual Machine

 The code implements a basic stack-based virtual machine (VM) in C, which supports a few arithmetic operations (`ADD`, `SUB`, `MUL`), a `SET` operation to push values onto the stack, and a `PRINT` operation to output the result.
 The program reads instructions (opcodes) from an array (`code`), executes them, and prints the result.
 Here's a detailed breakdown: